phenology/cgc/manuscript/joss_cgc_paper.md

 - **A framework easy to integrate into geospatial analysis workflows.** CGC is written in Python, which is one of the top programming languages for geospatial scripting and applications.
 In the implementation targeting distributed computing, CGC makes use of the Dask library [@Dask:2016], which is widely employed in the field of big geo-data.
-Numpy and Dask arrays, which are the data structures employed in CGC, are also employed in the higher-level objects in the Xarray package [@Hoyer:2017] so that this versatile and popular tool can be used for data loading and manipulation before ingestion to CGC.
+Numpy and Dask arrays, which are common data structures in Python, are employed as input and output data types in CGC.
+These structures are also employed in the higher-level objects in the Xarray package [@Hoyer:2017], so that this versatile and popular tool can be used for data loading and manipulation before and after analyses with CGC.
 Documentation and tutorials illustrate domain-science examples, applications, and use cases to facilitate community adoption.
+To make CGC findable and easy to install and to provide a platform for issue tracking, the development takes place in a [publicly accessible repository](https://github.com/phenology/cgc), the package is distributed via the Python Package Index (PyPI), and code-release snapshots are archived on Zenodo.
+Software quality and reliability are guaranteed via unit tests implemented in the continuous integration cycle.

 # Algorithms

 ## Co-clustering

-CGC implements the Bregman block average co-clustering (BBAC) algorithm from @Banerjee:2004 (see Algorithm 1 in the article), and it was inspired by the Matlab code by Srujana Merugu and Arindam Banerjee [@Merugu:2004].
+CGC implements the Bregman block average co-clustering (BBAC) algorithm from @Banerjee:2007 (see Algorithm 1 in the article), and it was inspired by the Matlab code by Srujana Merugu and Arindam Banerjee [@Merugu:2004].
 The algorithm iteratively optimizes the clustering of rows and columns starting from a random initial assignment.
 The information loss from the original matrix to the clustered one, which is constructed as the matrix of the co-cluster means, is minimized using a loss function that is based on the I-divergence.
+The algorithm is considered converged when the difference in loss function between two consecutive optimization steps is smaller than a provided threshold.
 To limit the influence of the initial conditions on the final clustering, which might represent a local minimum in the cluster space, multiple differently-initialized runs are carried out.
+Ultimately, the cluster assignment is selected from the run that leads to the lowest loss-function value.

 The iterative cluster optimization involves steps where the cluster-based means are calculated and the row- and column-cluster assignments updated to minimize the loss function.
 Note that in the CGC implementation of the algorithm, the update in the row- and column-cluster assignments is computed only from the previous iteration's row and column clusters (and the corresponding cluster-based means).
-Contrarily to the original MATLAB implementation [@Merugu:2004], this makes the algorithm independent from the order in which the dimensions are considered, while still leading to an optimal clustering solution.
+Contrarily to the original MATLAB implementation [@Merugu:2004], this makes the algorithm independent of the order in which the dimensions are considered, while still leading to a (locally) optimal clustering solution.

 ## Tri-clustering